 After you remove your carpeting make sure you also check the subfloor to make sure the moisture hasn’t made its way there yet.
 If so you may have to replace it all.
 If you haven’t done so already you should seal the subfloor.

-Wallpaper and drywall can hold gross smells and have mold.
+Wallpaper and drywall can hold gross smells and other moisture-related problems.
 Stripping wallpaper or repainting can help remove some of the musty smell.

 But before you begin painting you want to make sure you fixed the leak or problem at the source so that it doesn’t happen again.

 Get a Dehumidifier

 A dehumidifier helps to suck up any excess moisture you have in your home.
 By placing them throughout your home you can keep moisture from building up.

 Simply place a dehumidifier in one of the areas listed above that is likely to have excess moisture and it will do the rest.
 Dehumidifiers come in different sizes so check to see which one is right for your room.

 After a few uses your home should be free of moisture and you will no longer be asking, why does my house smell musty?

 Make Your Home Fresh With Eva-Dry

 Looking for the best dehumidifier for your home?
 Look no further!
 Eva-Dry has a wide range of dehumidifiers for all your needs, from portable to plug-in.